renewablefunding/rf_logger/README.md

 - target_type (We use this in cases where we want to tie a log record to a particular entity or object in the database, for example User)
 - target_id (This is used in conjunction with target_type, as the unique identifier for the relevant entity)
 - metadata (Additional information such as error details and backtraces or other messages, stored as a hash)
+    * Include in this Hash is the rf_logger_request_tags, which by default contains the request_id if available.

-This gem includes RfLogger::SimpleLogger, RfLogger::SequelLooger and RfLogger::RailsLogger loggers as options that adhere to this API.
+This gem includes RfLogger::SimpleLogger, RfLogger::Sequel::Logger and RfLogger::ActiveRecord::Logger loggers as options that adhere to this API.
 The fields above should be passed into helper methods as a hash.

 ##Integration##
 Integrating RfLogger into your project requires the following steps: